qunicorn/qunicorn-core/docs/others/glossary.rst

 **In-Request**:
 Something that is done in a request.
 For example in-request-execution means that the execution of a quantum program is done in the request.

+**DTOs**:
+Abbreviation for "Data transfer object" is an object that carries data between processes.

+**transpiler**:
+A transpiler is a compiler that translates the source code of a program from one programming language to another.